Maurizio Sarri to miss Juventus matches against Parma & Napoli due to pneumonia recovery | Goal.com

 The 60-year-old was diagnosed with the illness after missing his side's friendly win over Triestina on Saturday and has been unable to oversee training despite returning to the club's training ground on Monday.

-The Bianconeri begin the 2019-20 league campaign with a visit to Parma on Saturday before welcoming Napoli to Turin the following week.
+The Bianconeri begin the 2019-20 league campaign with a visit to Parma on Saturday before welcoming Napoli to Turin on August 31, before the two-week international break.

-But the reigning champions will have to get the season underway without their new boss, as Juve confirmed he will be given time to recover.
+Although Sarri is still helping his staff prepare for the games, Juve confirmed they will have to get through them without their new boss as he has been given time to recover.

 "Maurizio Sarri underwent further medical tests today, which showed a good clinical improvement," a statement read.